Free pre-registration is open until June 29, 2025

 Esta sesión pretende explorar los glaciares no sólo como entidades físicas, sino también como espacios emblemáticos que escenifican valores positivos y negativos de sociedades pasadas y presentes.
 Nos interesan especialmente las contribuciones que examinen los glaciares como lugares de encuentros culturales, religiosos, científicos y geopolíticos.
 Serán bienvenidos los estudios sobre la intersección de la historia cultural, el turismo, la conservación y el cambio climático en lugares específicos de estudio de glaciares de todo el mundo en los que se haya llevado a cabo un estudio exhaustivo e interdisciplinar.
 Estos encuentros abarcan desde la interacción de elementos naturales y culturales hasta la convergencia de actores humanos y no humanos, incluidos científicos, comunidades indígenas, gestores, políticos y turistas, así como aspectos existenciales y cognitivos de los glaciares.
 Al abordar los glaciares como lugares de encuentro polifacéticos, esta sesión pretende ampliar nuestra comprensión de su importancia tanto en el mundo natural como en la experiencia humana.

-Preliminary program
+program

 Opening Ceremony of Frozen Pasts